 How to increase metabolism

 Speeding up your metabolic rate isn’t as hard as you think it might be.
 You just need to make a few shifts in your lifestyle.
-We’re going to talk about some simple ways you can increase your metabolism.
+We’re going to talk about some simple ways you can speed up metabolism.

 Add protein to your meals: Metabolic rate can be boosted for a while when you have food.
 This is known as the Specific dynamic action, it’s also termed as the thermic effect of food (TEF).
 Specific dynamic action can differ considerably.